Diego Pérez (footballer): International career

 Pérez was capped for Uruguay in four successive editions of the Copa América, helping his country lift their 15th South American championship in 2011.
 He was also selected to 2010 FIFA World Cup.
 On 16 July 2011, he scored his first goal for the national team in a match against hosts Argentina in the Copa America quarterfinals, although he was also sent off in the same match.
 Pérez was back for the final match against Paraguay, starting in defensive midfield in a 3–0 win.

 Managerial career

 Pérez was the assistant manager of the Uruguay under-20 team which won the 2023 FIFA U-20 World Cup and finished as runners-up at the 2023 South American U-20 Championship.
+In May 2024, Pérez was named as the first ever manager of the Uruguay local national team.

-In May 2024, Pérez was named as the first ever manager of the Uruguay A' national team.
+On 6 August 2026, Pérez was appointed assistant coach to Diego Forlán with the Uruguay national team.

 Personal life

 His older brother Omar Pérez is also a professional footballer, who played for Cerro as a midfielder.